Earth

 Prehistoric insects: Poster of giant green praying mantis threatening tiny humans, with title of movie.

 Okay, prehistoric insects weren’t this big … but they were bigger than our insects today.
-Poster for the film “The Deadly Mantis” (1957) by artist Reynold Brown, via Wikimedia Commons (public domain).
+This poster for the film “The Deadly Mantis” (1957) is by artist Reynold Brown.
+Image via Wikimedia Commons.

 Prehistoric insects were giant bugs